imindersingh/mediawiki-tests/README.md

 - What are the validation rules for the APIs?
     - The documentation is vast and not the best laid out, so I focused on understanding the rules for the journeys I was testing.
     - Tokens are integral to be able to perform a lot of the functionality.
     - There wasn't any clear documentation on what a valid token looked like, and the fact that the `+\` was escaped in the json response as `+\\` was not obvious at first.
-However, with some trial and error I was able to understand this and able to login in successfully with a valid token.
+However, with some trial and error I was able to understand this and able to login successfully with a valid token.
 - Where can I test?
   - I decided to stick with testing the functionality against test.wikipedia.com given that this is powered entirely by mediawiki and was the safest to test against.